delay retirement with high youth unemployment

 How does the PSOE argue?
 Extending the framework to the years before retirement age.
 Escrivá states that the above related is the second part of a plan whose first part is discourage early retirement including penalty systems for those who choose to withdraw early.

-Something was feared at the sight of the opacity with which the minister had been managing the times and that is why most of the spokespersons for the groups represented in Congress unanimously agreed to the appearance of the minister in the Lower House.
+Something was feared at the sight of the opacity with which the minister had been managing the times and that is why most of the spokespersons for the groups with representation in Congress unanimously agreed to the appearance of the minister in the Lower House.

-Who best summarized this feeling has been the spokesperson for Podemos in the Commission, Meri Pita, who has acknowledged having “the impression that he is entertaining the Toledo Pact, but then does what interests him.”
+Who best summarized this feeling has been the spokesperson for Podemos in the Commission, Meri Pita, who has acknowledged having “the impression that he is entertaining the Toledo Pact, but then he does what he is interested in.”
 That is why the purple party has stood before the minister inviting him to agree on the pension reform with the PP and not with the purple party whose plan goes the other way: Establish a “relief contract” that would reward companies that hire young people to fill the vacancies of retired personnel.

 On video | Record of early retirements